-Our biological rhythms have evolved over millions of years to be highly sensitive to light.
+Our circadian rhythms have evolved over the past years to be susceptible to light.
 The dimming of natural light at sunset is a biological signal for our bodies to wind down and rest.
-However, artificial lighting at night can be deeply confusing for the body as it interferes with these signals.
-So, it's best to progressively dim the lights at home as you get closer to bedtime.
-This tells your body that the day is ending.
+However, artificial lighting at night can be profoundly confusing for the body as it interferes with these signals.
+So, it's best to progressively dim the lights at home as you get closer to bedtime for better sleep.
+This serves as a cue for our body that the day is ending.

 Have a light, early dinner

-To ensure a good sleep, food must be completely digested before you hit the bed.
+To ensure a good sleep, food must be digested entirely before you hit the bed.
 According to Ayurveda, the ideal gap between dinner and bedtime is at least three hours.
 This prevents the collection of toxins in our body(ama) which can wake you up feeling dull and lethargic.
-To make it easier to eat early, you can have a lighter meal.
+To make it easier, try to eat early, you can have a lighter meal.

 A few drops of oil for your head and feet

-Over the course of the day, your body accumulates a lot of heat.
-Apply a few drops of oil on your scalp and massage gently in clockwise movements.
+Over the day, your body accumulates a lot of heat.
+Apply a few drops of oil on your scalp and massage gently in the clockwise direction.
 Follow this by massaging a few drops of oil from heel to toe.
-This simple routine removes excess heat from the body before hitting the bed.
+This simple routine removes excess heat from the body, helping in getting more deep sleep.

 Keep your devices away

-This might sound like a really hard task, but trust us, it’s worth it.
-Backlit devices strain our eyes and stimulate our minds.
-This fools our biological clocks into thinking it’s daytime.
+This might sound like a demanding task, but trust us, it's worth it.
+Using mobiles, tablets and laptops can strain your eyes and interfere with your body's melatonin production.
+This fools our biological clocks into thinking it's daytime.
 Keep your devices away an hour before bedtime.
-You can use this time to read, listen to soothing music or just get some alone time.
+You can use this time to read, listen to soothing music or get some alone time.